mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/Hugo Post Formatting/index.md

 2. Change directory to your theme's repo.
 This is a subdirectory from the main repo that uses your theme.
 3. Make changes locally to the theme.
 4. Push the commit to your fork
 5. Change directory to your website's directory.
 Then if you do a `git status` you'd see a change in the SHA of your submodule.
 Commit the SHA.
+Like just do `git add` adn then `git commit`.
 6. Then once you push to Netlify, Netlify will checkout the correct commit using the SHA of the submodule.

 ## Shortcodes